litmining/labelbuddy-annotations/_sources/projects/dynamic_functional_connectivity.md

             <div class="annotation">
                 <div class="context">
                     …thm.
-The z‐scored centroids of the clusters represent distinct precuneus co‐activation patterns (CAPs) with positive and negative cortical contributions (Liu & Duyn,  ; Liu, Zhang, Chang, & Duyn,  ). <mark class="annotated-text">The relative temporal occurrence (defined as the number of fMRI volumes classified in one CAP‐cluster normalized by the number of volumes corresponding to precuneus activations), average duration (the average number of consecutive volumes classified in one CAP‐cluster) and frequency (the number of disjoint volume‐sets classified in one CAP‐cluster normalized by the recording time) of the three CAPs were computed for each subject.</mark> The choice of the number of clusters (  k   = 3) was based on a consensus clustering assessment from data bootstrapping (Bolton et al.,  ; Monti, Tamayo, Mesirov, & Golub,  ) and ensuring a minimum c…
+The z‐scored centroids of the clusters represent distinct precuneus co‐activation patterns (CAPs) with positive and negative cortical contributions (Liu &amp; Duyn,  ; Liu, Zhang, Chang, &amp; Duyn,  ). <mark class="annotated-text">The relative temporal occurrence (defined as the number of fMRI volumes classified in one CAP‐cluster normalized by the number of volumes corresponding to precuneus activations), average duration (the average number of consecutive volumes classified in one CAP‐cluster) and frequency (the number of disjoint volume‐sets classified in one CAP‐cluster normalized by the recording time) of the three CAPs were computed for each subject.</mark> The choice of the number of clusters (  k   = 3) was based on a consensus clustering assessment from data bootstrapping (Bolton et al.,  ; Monti, Tamayo, Mesirov, &amp; Golub,  ) and ensuring a minimum c…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"